 Teams are coached by a combination of teaching staff, Old Boys and other interested people.

 The first recorded debate held at the School took place in February 1925 when a debating society was established.
 The issue for debate that night was the abolition of capital punishment, a topical issue since Queensland had recently become the first state in the Commonwealth to remove the death penalty from its statute books.
 The society did not outlast the boys who set it up and it was not until six years later that another attempt was made by boys in Year 10 to establish a debating society in 1931.

 Debating struggled for more years to come.
 Despite only one-off interschool contests, debating continued as essentially a school-based activity until 1942 when it ceased altogether.
 The war, restriction of activities and loss of staff were issues they came up against.

 This changed in 1952 with regular competitions occurring within the GPS system.
-The QDU rules were developed and in 1966 debating became an official GPS activity, although remaining an informal competition with no premiership or trophy.
+The QDU rules were developed, and in 1966, debating became an official GPS activity, although it remained an informal competition with no premiership or trophy.
 This changed in 1991 when the GPS schools began to compete for an annual debating title.